Pruned double Hurwitz numbers: Polynomiality of pruned double Hurwitz numbers and connection to the symmetric group

+In order to make the contributions of each skeleton more precise we introduce the notion of a reduced branching graph, which will also make the results concerning the connection to the symmetric group easier. \begin{Definition} For a branching graph $\varGamma$ let $\varGamma^s$ be the graph obtained from $\varGamma$ by dropping all its half-edges.
+We call $\varGamma^s$ the skeleton of $\varGamma$. \end{Definition}

+\begin{Notation} Let $\varGamma$ be an edge-labeled graph on a surface.
+We define a corner of the skeleton to be a tuple $(v,e,e',F)$, such that $e$ and $e'$ are both full-edges adjacent to $v$ and $F$ and $e'$ is positioned after $e$ counterclockwise.\\ We call a corner \textit{descendant}, if the label of $e'$ is smaller than the label of $e$. \end{Notation}

+\begin{Definition} Let $d$ and $g$ be positive integers, moreover let $\mu$ and $\nu$ be ordered partitions of $d$.
+We define a \textit{reduced branching graph of type }$(g,\mu,\nu)$ to be a graph $\varGamma$ on an oriented surface $S$ of genus g, such that for $m=\ell(\mu)+\ell(\nu)-2+2g$: \begin{enumerate}[(i)] \item $S\backslash\varGamma$ is a disjoint union of open disks, \item there are $\ell(\mu)$ vertices, labeled $1,\dots,\ell(\mu)$, such that the vertex labeled $i$, is incident to $\mu_i$ half-edges labeled $p$, \item there are exactly $m$ full edges labeled by $1,\dots,m$, \item the $\ell(\nu)$ faces are labeled by $1,\dots,\ell(\nu)$ and the face labeled $i$ has perimeter $per(i)=\nu_i$, by which we mean, it contains $\mu_i$ many half-edges labeled $p$, \item there is at least one half-edge labeled $p$ in each descending corner. \end{enumerate} Note that we allow loops at the vertices. \end{Definition}

+\begin{Remark} There is a natural bijection between branching graphs of type $(g,\mu,\nu)$ and reduced branching graphs of type $(g,\mu,\nu)$ given by pulling back an additional edge in the star graph adjacent to $0$ and an unramified point $p$ and forgetting the all half-edges not labeled not labeled $p$ on the source-surface. \end{Remark}

+The contribution of each skeleton is the number of possibilities to distribute half-edges labeled $p$ to each vertex to obtain a reduced monodromy graph, such that the perimeter of the vertex labeled $i$ is $\mu_i$ and the perimeter of the face labeled $j$ is $\nu_j$.
+We compute the standard and pruned polynomials in one example.

-\begin{Example} We compute the polynomials in genus $0$ for $\mathcal{H}_0((a,b),(c,d))$ and $\mathcal{PH}_0((a,b),(c,d))$.
+\begin{Example} We compute the polynomials in genus $0$ for the double Hurwitz numbers $\mathcal{H}_0((a,b),(c,d))$ and their pruned counterparts $\mathcal{PH}_0((a,b),(c,d))$.
 In this simple case, we can read the contribution directly from the graph without using the procedure of the proof.
-All possible skeletons are illustrated in Figure \ref{fig:expoly} (in what follows, we enumerate the graphs from the top left to bottom right).
+All possible skeletons are illustrated in Figure \ref{fig:expoly} (in what follows, we enumerate the graphs from the top left to bottom right along the rows).
 Only the first two are pruned.
-We compute the polynomial for the chamber $c<a,b<d$. \begin{enumerate} \item The first two skeletons each contribute a factor of $c$. \item The third and fourth graph each contribute a factor of $b-c$. \item The fifth and six graph contribute a factor of $0$. \item The seventh and eighth graph each contribute a factor of $a-c$. \item the nineth and tenth graph each contribute a factor of $0$.
+We compute the polynomial for the chamber $c<a,b<d$. \begin{enumerate} \item The first two skeletons each contribute a factor of $c$: We need to attach $a$ half-edges labeled $p$ to the vertex labeled $1$ and $b$ half-edges labeled $p$ to the vertex labeled $2$, such that the face labeled $1$ has perimeter $c$ and the face labeled $2$ has perimeter $d$.
+Since $c<a$, for any $n\in\{1,\dots,c\}$, we can attach $n$ half-edges labeled $p$ to the vertex labeled $1$, such that these half-edges are contained in the face labeled $1$.
+This determines the entire graph, thus we have $|\{1,\dots,c\}|$ choices. \item The third and fourth graph each contribute a factor of $b-c$. \item The fifth and sixth graph contribute a factor of $0$. \item The seventh and eighth graph each contribute a factor of $a-c$. \item The ninth and tenth graph each contribute a factor of $0$.
 Thus we obtain for $c<a,b<d$